St John Without: Governance

 St John Without is governed at local level by a parish meeting.
 A merger with East Chiltington parish council has been suggested, although no formal plans have been made.

 The next level of government is Lewes District Council.
 The District council supplies services such as refuse collection, planning consent, leisure amenities and council tax collection.
 St John Without is covered by the Plumpton, Streat, East Chiltington and St John (Without) ward which returns a single seat.
 In the May 2007 election, a councillor from the local Liberal Democrat party was elected.

 St John Without lies within the Chailey ward for the next tier of government, East Sussex County Council.
 The ward also includes Chailey, Ditchling, East Chiltington, Newick, Plumpton, Streat, Westmeston and Wivelsfield.
 The County Council provides services such as roads and transport, social services, libraries and trading standards.

-The UK Parliament constituency for St John Without is Lewes.
+St John Without is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Prior to Brexit in 2020, the village was represented by the South-East England constituency in the European Parliament.